augustposch/augustposch/README.md

 ### August Posch

-I'm a data scientist focused on improving public transit.
+I'm a geospatial data scientist.
 I love understanding the world through data, and using that understanding to help people!
 I currently work as a researcher in the Ganguly SDS Lab at Northeastern University.

 Currently working on:
 - in-season crop mapping, using satellite data and machine learning, in order to predict yields and manage extreme weather;
 - transit system resilience, to predict and deter threats, and to recover functionality optimally if hazards do occur;
 - transit ridership prediction, in order to reduce crowding and encourage more people to choose transit over cars.